IM-98/Socia_Network_P7/README.md

 ```

-Still in the server folder, create a new folder named "uploads" with 2 other folder in it : "posts" and "profile".

-In "profile" folder, you can add an image named "random-user.png", which will be your default profile picture.
+Still in the server folder,in "profile" folder, you can add an image named "random-user.png", which will be your default profile picture.

-These folder are where your client images upload will be stored.

 After that done, you can do npm start in the terminal and you should see a success message in the console.